Navigate through simulations.

 After this step, you can save the simulation, or click on More options to access optional configuration.

-Step 4 & 5: JVM options & Java System Properties
+Step 4 & 5: JVM options & Injector parameters

-These steps allows you to defines JVM arguments and system properties used when running this particular simulation.
+These steps allow you to define JVM arguments, Java System Properties and environment variables used when running this particular simulation.
 You can choose to override the global properties.

 .foo.com, .bar.comwill consolidate stats for